 Morning field exercises:

-Learn to get around in wilderness - orienteering with map, compass, and GPS
+Learn to get around in wilderness - orienteering with a map, compass, and GPS

-Get to know the land – understanding terrain and habitat
+Get to know the land – understand terrain and habitat

 Finding wildlife - understanding animal behaviour and spotting animals